SamuelMacKay/Memory-game/README.md

  2. Navigate to the settings tab.
  3. Click on the tab called 'pages' on the left hand side.
  4. From the source drop down list under the heading Build and deployment, select main.
- 5. The page will hten provide the link to the website.
+ 5. The page will then provide the link to the website.

- The live link can be found here - [](https://samuelmackay.github.io//)
+ The live link can be found here - [Memorrow](https://samuelmackay.github.io/Memory-game/)

 ## Credits

 ### Content
 - Processes from the CI Love Running project was used to help create this website - [CI Love Running](https://code-institute-org.github.io/love-running-2.0/index.html)
 - Proccesses from the CI Love Maths project was used to help create this website - [CI Love Maths](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode.git)
-- Proccesses from the CI testing with jest was used to help create this website - [CI Jest Testing](https://github.com/Code-Institute-Solutions/Jest_Testing_Part2.git)#
+- Proccesses from the CI testing with jest was used to help create this website - [CI Jest Testing](https://github.com/Code-Institute-Solutions/Jest_Testing_Part2.git)
 - HTML, CSS and Javascript code help was taken from w3schools - [W3Schools](https://www.w3schools.com/)
 - Buttons and Modal are from Bootstrap5 [Bootstrap](https://getbootstrap.com/docs/5.3)
-- Keydown for arrow key functionality was taking from [Stackoverflow] (https://stackoverflow.com/questions/57681634/press-an-arrow-key-using-a-html-button-or-simply-press-it)
+- Keydown for arrow key functionality was taking from [Stackoverflow](https://stackoverflow.com/questions/57681634/press-an-arrow-key-using-a-html-button-or-simply-press-it)

 ### Media